-IFRS 9 Financial Instruments (continued)

-a) Classification and measurement
+IFRS 9 Financial Instruments (continued) a) Classification and measurement

-Financial Assets classifications IAS 39 IFRS 9 EQUITY INSTRUMENTS AFS FVOCI The instruments that are currently classified as available for sale ("AFS") investments are financial instruments whose contractual terms do not give rise to cash flows on specified dates that are solely payments of principal and interest on the principal outstanding and are held within a business model whose objective is not achieved both by collecting contractual cash flows and selling in the open market.
+Financial Assets IAS 39 IFRS 9 classifications IAS 3 FVOCI AFS AFS FVOCI EQUITY AFS FVOCI The instruments that are currently classified as available for sale ("AFS") investments are financial instruments whose contractual terms do not give rise to cash flows on specified dates that are solely payments of principal and interest on the principal outstanding and are held within a business model whose objective is not achieved both by collecting contractual cash flows and selling in the open market.
 Accordingly, such instrument will be subsequently measured at fair value through other comprehensive income ("FVOCI") upon the adoption of IFRS 9.
-FVTPL The instruments that were classified as available for sale ("AFS") investments are held for selling or are managed on a fair value basis.
-Accordingly, such instrument will be subsequently measured at fair value through profit or loss ("FVTPL") upon the adoption of IFRS 9.
+The instruments that were classified as available for sale ("AFS") investments are held for selling or are managed on a fair value basis.
+Accordingly such instrument will be subsconently measured at fair value through profit or loss ("FVTPL") upon the adomion of IFRS 9 ons FVOCI FVOCI Financial Assets classifications EQUITY INSTRUMENTS IAS 39 AFS Financial Assets classifications EQUITY INSTRUMENTS

 FVTPL FVTPL The instruments that were classified as financial assets through profit or loss ("FVTPL") investments and carried at fair value.
 These instruments will be held for trading and are managed on a fair value basis.
 Accordingly, such instrument will be subsequently measured at fair value through profit or loss ("FVTPL") upon the adoption of IFRS 9.
-AFS FVOCI The instruments that were classified as available for sale ("AFS") investments are those instruments whose contractual terms give rise to cash flows on specified dates that are solely payments of principal and interest on the principal outstanding and will be held within a business model whose objective is achieved both by collecting contractual cash flows and selling in the open market.
-Accordingly, such instrument will be subsequently measured at fair value through other comprehensive income ("FVOCI") upon the adoption of IFRS 9.
-The instruments that were classified as available for sale ("AFS") investments will be held within a business model whose objective is achieved by DEBT INSTRUMENTS AMORTISED COST collecting contractual cash flows and the instruments contractual terms give rise to cash flows on specified dates that are solely payments of principal and interest on the principal outstanding.
-Accordingly, such instrument will be subsequently measured at amortised cost upon the adoption of IFRS 9.
+FVOCI The instruments that were classified as available for sale ("AFS") investments are those instruments whose contractual terms give rise to cash flows on specified dates that are solely payments of principal and interest on the principal outstanding and will be held within a business model whose objective is achieved both by collecting contractual cash flows and selling in the open market.
+AFS Accordingly, such instrument will be subsequently measured at fair value through other comprehensive income ("FVOCI") upon the adoption of IFRS 9.
+AMORTISED COST The instruments that were classified as available for sale ("AFS") investments will be held within a business model whose objective is achieved by collecting contractual cash flows on specified dates that are solely payments of principal and interest on the principal outstanding.
+DEBT INSTRUMENTS Accordingly, such instrument will be subsequently measured at amortised cost upon the adoption of IFRS 9.
 AMORTISED COST The instruments that were classified as financial assets through profit or loss ("FVTPL") investments and carried at fair value.
 These instruments will be held within a business model whose objective is achieved by collecting contractual cash flows, and the instruments contractual terms give rise to cash flows on specified dates that are solely payments of principal and interest on the principal outstanding.
-Accordingly, such instrument will be subsequently measured at amortised cost upon the adoption of IFRS 9.
-FVTPL FVTPL The instruments that were classified as financial assets through profit or loss ("FVTPL") investments are those instruments whose contractual terms that introduce a more than de minimis exposure to risks or volatility in the contractual cash flows that are unrelated to a basic lending arrangement do not give rise to contractual cash flows that are solely payments of principal and profit on the amount outstanding.
+FVTDI Accordingly, such instrument will be subsequently measured at amortised cost upon the adoption of IFRS 9.
+FVTPL The instruments that were classified as financial assets through profit or loss ("FVTPL") investments are those instruments whose contractual terms that introduce a more than de minimis exposure to risks or volatility in the contractual cash flows that are unrelated to a basic lending arrangement do not give rise to contractual cash flows that are unrelated to a basic lending arrangement do not give rise to contractual cash flows that are unrelated to a basic lending arrangement do not give rise to contractual cash flows that are solely payments of principal and profit on the amount outstanding.
 In such cases, the financial asset is required to be measured at FVTPL upon the adoption of IFRS 9.